Zucchini Crust Pizza Margherita

-I love this Low-Carb Zucchini Crust Vegetarian Pizza Margherita, with a crust made of grated zucchini and this delicious zucchini pizza is low-carb, Keto, low-glycemic, gluten-free, and meatless.
+I love this Zucchini Crust Pizza Margherita with a crust made of grated zucchini, and this can be made on the grill or in the oven.
 And this is one of the Top Ten Low-Carb Zucchini Recipes on Kalyn’s Kitchen.
-Use Zucchini Recipes to find more recipes like this one.

 Jake was skeptical, and it did take us two tries to get a crust we were happy with, but we both loved the way the zucchini added flavor to this crust and really complemented the simple tomato sauce, fresh basil, and fresh Mozzarella that are the traditional toppings for Pizza Margherita.
 This is a pizza recipe that’s not only vegetarian, but also gluten-free and low carb and it’s another answer to that zucchini problem that so many people have this time of year.

 We cooked this crust on a pizza stone on the grill (just like we did the Cauliflower-Crust Vegetarian Pizza), but I’m sure you can also cook it in a hot oven, with or without a pizza stone.
 Even if you don’t have a garden, try not to skip the fresh basil on top, because that adds a lot of flavor to the pizza.